-In connection with this offering, we intend to enter into new agreements to indemnify our directors and executive officers.
-These agreements will, among other things, require us to indemnify these individuals for certain expenses

-(including attorneys' fees), judgments, fines and settlement amounts reasonably incurred by such person in any action or proceeding, including any action by or in our right, on account of any services undertaken by such person on behalf of our company or that person's status as a member of our board of directors to the maximum extent allowed under Delaware law.
+In connection with our IPO, we entered into agreements to indemnify our directors and executive officers.
+These agreements, among other things, require us to indemnify these individuals for certain expenses (including attorneys' fees), judgments, fines and settlement amounts reasonably incurred by such person in any action or proceeding, including any action by or in our right, on account of any services undertaken by such person on behalf of our company or that person's status as a member of our board of directors to the maximum extent allowed under Delaware law.